-3301 Copy Editing Prerequisite: JOU 2300.
+2312 News Reporting and Writing for Television and Radio Prerequisites: JOU 1000 or COM 1001.
+An introduction to the techniques and principles of writing and producing news copy for electronic media.
+Adding to the techniques and principles learned in JOU 2300 (News Reporting and Writing for Print and Online Media), it provides students with a writing foundation that is expanded upon in JOU 3301 (Advanced Reporting and Writing for Television and Radio).
+Credit: 3 semester hours.
+3300 Feature Reporting and Writing Prerequisite: JOU 2300.
+Advanced training and practice in the reporting and writing of in-depth feature articles that concern public and community affairs, crime, human interest stories, and profiles.
+Special emphasis will focus on the use of research of public and private documents, and other sources of information.
+Credit: 3 semester hours 3301 Copy Editing Prerequisite: JOU 2300.
 A study of the principles and practices of copy editing as applied principally to newspapers, including a study of how words are used and misused.
 Credit: 3 semester hours.
-3302 Magazine Article Writing and Editing Prerequisite: JOU 1400.
+3302 Magazine Journalism Prerequisite: JOU 1400 or JOU 3300.
 An advanced magazine journalism course designed to prepare students to write nonfiction articles for consumer and business magazines.
 Intended for the student contemplating full-time magazine editorial work or freelance writing.
 Credit: 3 semester hours.
-3303 Writing and Editing for the Business and Specialized Press Prerequisite: JOU 2300.
+3303 Business Journalism Prerequisite: JOU 1400 or 3300.
 An advanced course to introduce students to the world of business publications, which far outnumber consumer magazines and offer many more employment opportunities.
 Credit: 3 semester hours.

-3304 Sports Writing Prerequisite: JOU 2300 or COM 2301.
+3304 Sports Writing

+Prerequisite: JOU 2300 or COM 2301.
 A study of and practice in writing sports stories and feature articles for newspapers.

 Credit: 3 semester hours.